Kravcant/chatterbox/README.md

 ## Wave 1: Understand
 1. Take a moment to read through the ChatterboxClient.java file.
 Note what is currently implemented, and what you will be expected to implement.
 1. Try running ChatterboxServer using the example command in ChatterboxServer.java.
-You dod not need to understand everything in this file, but you will be using the server to validate that your client is working!
+You do not need to understand everything in this file, but you will be using the server to validate that your client is working!
 1. Try running ChatterboxClient using the command in the file.
 It will tell you that argument parsing is not yet implemented (because you haven't written it yet!)
 This is expected

 ## Wave 2: Argument Parsing